-Comment (The comments below are verbatim, as submitted by the commenter.
+1 Comment (The comments below are verbatim, as submitted by the commenter.
 As such, typographical errors have not been corrected.)
-Staff Response Zip Code (City) Name Affiliation Format I am writing to encourage compass not to adapt the they proposed amendments to the communities in motion 2040 2.0. • Widening the interstate between Meridian Rd. and Eagle road would only create induced demand along the roadway, leading to increased traffic and further create a gouge through Meridian, separating the community north and south of the freeway.
+Staff Response Zip Code (City) Name Affiliation Format I am writing to encourage compass not to adapt the they proposed amendments to the communities in motion 2040 2.0.
+Widening the interstate between Meridian Rd. and Eagle road would only create induced demand along the roadway, leading to increased traffic and further create a gouge through Meridian, separating the community north and south of the freeway.
 Widening this road would continue to exacerbate the current inhospitable environment for all non-vehicular usage between the north and south eroding the community.
 I don't believe southwestern Idaho can continue to subsidize personal vehicle travel in this way when we don't seem to have the funds to invest in public transportation between the various communities in the treasure valley.
-Unless this added lane would be solely used for car-pooling and bus rapid transit this would be a tremendously negative change to the Treasure Valley. • Bicycle parking- I'm not sure as to what value removing this project would provide to the community.
-It seems as though bike parking takes less space and costs less money than a comparable parking takes less space and costs less money than a comparable parking takes less at hough the bike facilities they have are typically well utilized and creating additional secured parking would encourage alternative transportation methods to and from campus.
-Removing planned bike parking would be a net negative to stakeholders and further propagate our addiction to vehicular travel. • Holly Street- Not undertaking the renovation to Holly Street to reduce lanes of traffic and eliminate bike lanes seems like a terrible idea.
-Even if Nampa had a thorough network of multi- modal pathways (which it doesn't) bike lanes would be replaced by separated, protected, lanes removing this project would appear to be a terrible idea and would materially the health and safety of the comfortable sending your kids or grand kids down on a bike unattended why would you impose this danger on other members of the community? • ADA compliant sidewalks- Reading Thank you for your comments; they will be shared with the COMPASS Board of Directors, Boise State University, City of Nampa, and the Ada County Highway District.
+Unless this added lane would be solely used for car-pooling and bus rapid transit this would be a tremendously negative change to the Treasure Valley.
+Bicycle parking- I'm not sure as to what value removing this project would provide to the community.
+It seems as though bike parking takes less space and costs less money than a comparable parking takes less space and costs less money than a comparable parking takes less space and costs less money than a comparable parking travel in the Valley.
+When I have visited the Boise State campus it seems as though the bike facilities they have are typically well utilized and creating additional secured parking would encourage alternative transportation methods to and from campus.
+Removing planned bike parking would be a net negative to stakeholders and further propagate our addiction to vehicular travel.
+Holly Street- Not undertaking the renovation to Holly Street to reduce lanes of traffic and eliminate bike lanes seems like a terrible idea.
+Even if Nampa had a thorough network of multimodal pathways (which it doesn't) bike lanes would be preplaced by separated, protected, lanes removing this project would appear to be a terrible idea and would materially the health and safety of the community.
+If a road is not safe enough for you to f Thank you for your comments; they will be shared with the COMPASS Board of Directors, Boise State University, City of Nampa, and the Ada County Highway District.
 Phil Chaffee Email